Professor of Computer Science

 Professor Philip Sallis is Pro Vice-Chancellor in the Office of the Vice-Chancellor.
-Currently he is seconded as Acting Dean for the Faculty of Design and Creative Technologies.
-He has held previous seconded roles as Acting Head of School and Pro Vice-Chancellor (Research).
+He has held previous seconded roles as Acting Dean, Acting Head of School and Pro Vice-Chancellor (Research).

 Professor Sallis completed a PhD at City University of London (1979) and held academic positions there and in Sydney.
 In 1987 he was appointed to the Foundation Chair in Information Science at The University of Otago prior to coming to AUT.